 - Higher level restaurants can be very expensive but you can find options from 40-60 € per person.

-Lunch, dinner and restaurant opening times in New York City
+Lunch, dinner and opening hours of restaurants in New York City

 Meal times in New York are very different from those in Spain and it is something you should get used to as soon as your plane lands.